Qiskit/qiskit-ibmq-provider/.github/CONTRIBUTING.rst

 requirements sorted out.
 By signing a contributor license agreement (CLA), we ensure that the community is free to use your contributions.

-When you contribute to the Qiskit Terra project with a new pull request, a bot will evaluate whether you have signed the CLA.
+When you contribute to the project with a new pull request, a bot will evaluate whether you have signed the CLA.
 If required, the bot will comment on the pull request,  including a link to accept the agreement.
 The `individual CLA <https://qiskit.org/license/qiskit-cla.pdf>`_ document is